 Use Vacation Days Wisely

 When you have a destination in mind that requires a little more travel time, you may need to use your vacation days.
 Even if there’s no avoiding this, you can still limit the number of days that you have to use.
 All you need to do is plan your trip so that it runs over a weekend or, better yet, a national holiday.
 This means that you’ll only need to use one or two of your vacation days, as opposed to four or five.
+Ideally you want your break to be as fuss-free as possible, which might be made easier by outsourcing some of the organizing and itinerary-setting to a personal travel planner who is familiar with your preferences and knows when you want to be on vacation.
 You will need to get your dates booked as soon as you can, though.

 Fly Through The Night